 In a few days, we were off to our home in Allentown, Pennsylvania.
-My father was a junk dealer, an occupation that was shared by quite a few Jews in that town.
-He furnished our three-story house with junk furniture.
+My father was a "junk dealer," an occupation that was shared by quite a few Jews in that town.
+He furnished our three story house with junk furniture.
 In reality, it was good, beautiful furniture.
 Today, they would be priceless antiques.
 It was the best home we ever lived in.

 It didn't matter that we had to use an outhouse.
 It didn't matter that the only heat was from a pot-bellied stove in the dining room.
-The upper floors were supposedly heated by holes six inches in diameter in the ceiling above the stove.
-One can only imagine how little heat reached the second floor, and even less than nothing found its way to the third floor.
+The upper floors were supposed to be heated by holes, six inches in diameter, in the ceiling above the stove.
+One can only imagine how little heat reached the second floor.
+Even less than nothing found its way to the third floor.
 Getting out of bed was a real torture that winter.
 Gas jets on the walls were our lighting fixtures.
-No one knows how many immigrants blew out the flame at bedtime and went to sleep forever.
+No one knows how many immigrants blew out the flame and went to sleep forever.

-We were the only "greenhorns" in Allentown at the time, and the good people of that town had their fun with us.
-They began to teach us American expressions, such as "good night," "goodbye," "good evening," and laughed when we said "goodeelning."
+We were the only "greenhorns" in Allentown at the time and the good people of that town had their fun with us.
 The expression "get out of here" sounded to us like "gerroria."
 Oh, they laughed because they were so much smarter than we were.
-Of course, they introduced us to all of the choice four-letter words that delighted them to no end.
-The very first day, the boys took me outside and taught me the "manly art" of self-defense and blackened my eye.
+Of course, they introduced us to all of the choice four letter words that delighted them to no end.
+The very first day, the boys took me outside and taught me the "manly art" of self defense and blackened my eye.
 Everyone had a marvelous time, but us.

 None of this was lost on my mother.
 She knew, deep in her dear heart, that the stigma would cling to us no matter how long we lived there.
-My sister Celia was now 15 years old and her opportunities for a good social life and marriage were a real concern to my mom.
+My sister, Celia, was now fifteen years old and her opportunities for a good social life and marriage were a real concern to my Mom.
 She began to urge my father to move to Philadelphia.
-There were more newcomers in the big city as well as a more favorable atmosphere there.
+There were more newcomers in the big city, as well as a more favorable atmosphere.

 My dear father did listen to her.
 He loved and respected her and truly saw her wisdom.
-He agreed to move despite the fact that he had a good, ongoing business in Allentown.
+He agreed to move despite the fact that he had a good, ongoing business there.
 He had a horse and wagon and a large stable.
-He also had steady customers in outlying towns who saved their rags, paper, metals, and old furniture for him when he called on them once a month or so.
+He also had steady customers in outlying towns who saved their rags, paper, metals, and old furniture for him when he called on them once a month, or so.
 In March of 1923, we moved.

-Prior to our relocation to the big city, I was enrolled in the third grade in public school.
+Prior to our relocation to the big city, I was enrolled into the third grade in public school.
 I took very little part in class, except arithmetic.
 At Christmas time, I sang carols with the rest of the class.
-If anyone had listened closely to the way I pronounced the words, they would have thrown me out of the window.
+If anyone would have listened closely to the way I pronounced the words, they would have thrown me out of the window.
 I knew the Russian alphabet, but that created even greater confusion in my mind.
 However, a young mind is like a dry sponge.
 I quickly absorbed the speech and idioms of my schoolmates.
-By the time we arrived in Philadelphia in March, I spoke as good or bad as the other Jewish kids in Key School at 8th and Wolf Streets.
+By the time we arrived in Philadelphia in March, I spoke as good, or as bad, as the other Jewish kids in Key School at 8th and Wolf Streets.
 They also said things like:

+'''

 "Lesh out the fire."

+'''

-"Varf the ball."
+&quot;Varf the ball."

-"Lak the ice cream corn."
+&quot;Lak the ice cream corn."

-"Don't shitte too much salt on your eggs."
+&quot;Don't shitte too much salt on your eggs."

-"You wanna go to the moonpitcher?"
+&quot;You wanna go to the moonpitcher?"